All or Nothing: Tottenham Hotspur's release date - new Amazon Prime Video documentary

 All or Nothing: Tottenham Hotspur’s release date – new Amazon Prime Video documentary

-All or Nothing: Tottenham Hotspur is coming soon to Amazon Prime Video and we have everything you need to know.
+All or Nothing: Tottenham Hotspur is now on Amazon Prime Video and we have everything you need to know about when new episodes will be shown and more.

-For most Tottenham Hotspurs fans, the 2019/20 season was one to forget, but supporters of the North London club will soon be able to revisit their campaign in a new behind-the-scenes documentary.

-Following in the footsteps of Manchester City, Spurs’ season was documented in detail by a camera crew – and one man who’s certain to feature prominently is Jose Mourinho.
+The 2019/20 season is not one that Tottenham Hotspur fans will remember fondly, so of course there was a multi-camera Amazon Prime Video film crew observing the entire season from behind the curtain.

+All or Nothing: Tottenham Hotspur follows in the footsteps of Amazon’s Manchester City equivalent, a fly-on-the-wall look at the north London club, throughout an arduous campaign.

+The shows spans the aftermath of the club’s Champions League final defeat against Liverpool with Mauricio Pochettino at the helm, to the coronavirus lockdown following a turbulent salvage job undertaken by Jose Mourinho.

-The controversial manager was brought in as the club’s new boss following the mid-season sacking of Mauricio Pochettino, and, according to Amazon’s Director of Original European Content Georgia Brown, fans can expect the full Mourinho experience despite filming being disrupted by the COVID pandemic.
+The controversial manager was brought in as the club’s new boss following the mid-season sacking of his Argentine predecessor and, according to Amazon’s Director of Original European Content Georgia Brown, fans can expect the full Mourinho experience despite filming being disrupted by the COVID pandemic.

 As if the star power of the Portuguese manager wasn’t enough, fans can also count on an A-list star to narrate the trials ands tribulations of Spurs’ 2019/20 campaign.

-That’s right, Mad Max: Fury Road actor Tom Hardy will lend his voice to the series – and it must be said, the actor shouldn’t have to work too hard to make the events of the season seem dramatic.
+That’s right, Mad Max: Fury Road actor Tom Hardy will lend his voice to the series – and it must be said, the actor won’t have had to break into a sweat to make the events of the season seem dramatic.

-Hopes were relatively high in north London at the start of the season following their Champions League final appearance in May 2019, where they had suffered a heartbreaking defeat to Liverpool.

-However, the expectation that they would rally, regroup and go again proved not to be the case – something All or Nothing: Tottenham Hotspur is set to document.

-If you want our verdict on how successful the show is, then you can check out our All Or Nothing: Tottenham Hotspur review.
+If you want our verdict on how successful the show is at portraying the highs and mostly lows of a rollercoaster campaign, you can check out our All Or Nothing: Tottenham Hotspur review.

 Read on for all the details on when you can watch All or Nothing: Tottenham Hotspur on Amazon Prime Video.

-When will All or Nothing: Tottenham Hotspur be released on Amazon Prime Video?
+When is All or Nothing: Tottenham Hotspur released on Amazon Prime Video?

-All or Nothing: Tottenham Hotspur will be available on Amazon Prime Video in the UK from 31st August 2020.
+All or Nothing: Tottenham Hotspur was released on Amazon Prime Video in the UK from 31st August 2020.

-Three episodes will be released that day, with the remaining episodes to follow.
+Three episodes were released on the opening day with remaining episodes to follow in batches.

 The series has been slightly delayed due to the Premier League’s suspension in March 2020 following the global coronavirus outbreak, but City’s doc aired in mid-August, so the schedule doesn’t appear to have changed dramatically.